Respect. Inclusion. Affirmation.

 StudentSpectra are funded by Children In Need to provide support for young people (13-18) who identify as LGBTQ+ or are questioning their gender or sexuality

-Counselling is available for LGBTQ+ young people (13-18) who feel they would benefit from one-to-one support., and who find it difficult to access counselling from non-LGBTQ+ agencies.
+Counselling is available for LGBTQI+ young people (13-18) who live in pan-London and feel they would benefit from one-to-one psychological support.
+Counselling sessions are currently held online on Zoom.

 Counselling falls under the umbrella term "talking therapies" and allows you to discuss your problems and any difficult feelings you encounter in a safe, confidential, non-stigmatising space.